ananyabhatia/CS372-final-project/docs/EXAMPLES.md

 Step 7: Add the coconut milk, lime juice, and cilantro to the skillet and stir well.
 Step 8: Return the shrimp to the skillet and stir everything together until well combined.
 Step 9: Serve the fried rice topped with peanuts and lime wedges.

+I thought that the model did pretty well with this image and got a decent amount of ingredients out of the dish and also gives a relatively normal looking recipe for it.

 ## Comparison of Baseline to ResNet: American Burger